tobiasrausch/vc/README.md

 Once IGV has started use 'File' and 'Load from File' to load the `tumor.bam` and `control.bam` alignment file.
 Then import the `svs.bed` file from your working directory using 'Regions' and 'Import Regions'.
 You can then easily navigate to the structural variants with 'Regions' and 'Region Navigator'.
-Select a structural vaariant in the region navigator and click 'View', which will center the IGV alignment view on the selected structural variant.
+Select a structural variant in the region navigator and click 'View', which will center the IGV alignment view on the selected structural variant.
 You can zoom in and out using the '+' and '-' signs in the toolbar at the top.
 To highlight the abnormal paired-ends please right click in IGV on the BAM file and activate 'View as pairs'.
 In the same menu, please open 'Color alignments by' and then switch to "pair orientation' for inversions and duplications.
 For deletions, you want to color the alignments by "insert size".